Darwin Day: Darwin Day Program and Darwin Day Celebration

 and the Mission Statement was expanded.

 Darwin Day Celebration redesigned the website, from a static presentation of information about the Darwin Day Program to a combination of education about Darwin and the Darwin Day Celebration organisation, including automated registration and publication of planned and past celebratory Events and the automated registration of people who want to receive emailings or make public declaration of support for Darwin Day.
 The website is now operated by the International Darwin Day Foundation, an autonomous program of the American Humanist Association.

 Darwin Day is also celebrated by the University of Georgia.
 The event is co-sponsored by the Franklin College of Arts and Sciences, Division of Biological Sciences, Odum School of Ecology and the departments of cellular biology, plant biology, and genetics.
 Mark Farmer, a professor and division chair of biological sciences and organiser of Darwin Day at UGA.
 Farmer said he got the idea from the International Darwin Day Foundation and brought the event to UGA in 2009 in time for the 150th anniversary of the publication of "Origin of Species" and the 200th anniversary of Darwin's birth.
-The University celebrates the impact that Darwin's work had on the scientific community through a series of lectures around campus.
+The university celebrates the impact that Darwin's work had on the scientific community through a series of lectures around campus.

 The Ethical Humanist Society of Long Island celebrates with programs that appeal to children and adults both.
 The Clergy Letter Project encourages evolution-affirming churches to participate in Evolution Weekend, on the Sunday closest to this date, to learn about and discuss evolution.

 Darwin Day and Darwin week is also celebrated at Southern Illinois University, and has been celebrated annually since 2006 when it commenced with a talk by Tim Berra.

 Events

 Various events are conducted on Darwin Day around the world.
 They have included dinner parties with special recipes for primordial soup and other inventive dishes, protests with school boards and other governmental bodies, workshops and symposia, distribution of information by people in ape costumes, lectures and debates, essay and art competitions, concerts, poetry readings, plays, artwork, comedy routines, re-enactments of the Scopes Trial and of the debate between Thomas H. Huxley and Bishop Samuel Wilberforce, library displays, museum exhibits, travel and educational tours, recreations of the journey of HMS Beagle, church sermons, movie nights, outreach, and nature hikes.
 The Darwin Day Celebration Web site offers free registration and display of all Darwin Day events.

-Some celebrants also combine Darwin Day with a celebration of Abraham Lincoln, who was also born on 12 February 1809.
+Some celebrants also combine Darwin Day with a celebration of Abraham Lincoln's Birthday (February 12th).
 Still others celebrate the many noted individuals that influenced or were influenced by Darwin's work, such as Thomas H. Huxley, Charles Lyell, Alfred Russel Wallace, Carl Sagan, and Ernst Mayr.